Genivia/ugrep/README.md

 lzma      | `.lzma`                 | `.tlz`                          | yes              | `--label=.lzma`  | liblzma     |
 xz        | `.xz`                   | `.txz`                          | yes              | `--label=.xz`    | liblzma     |

-Supported zip compression methods are deflate (zlib), bzip2 if libbz2 is available, and lzma and xz (if liblzma is available).
+Supported zip compression methods are stored (0), deflate (8), bzip2 (12) if
+libbz2 is available, lzma (14) and xz (95) if liblzma is available.
 Archives compressed within zip archives are searched:  all cpio, tar, and pax files in zip archives are automatically recognized and searched.
 Compressed files in archives are not recognized and searched however, such as any compressed files stored in cpio, tar, pax, and zip archives, which are considered binary files.
 Searching encrypted zip archives is not supported (perhaps in future releases, depending on requests).

 When option `-z` is used with options `-g`, `-O`, `-M`, or `-t`, archives and compressed and uncompressed files that match the filename selection criteria